patrickmmartin/2.8284271247461900976033774484194/article.md

 So far all the loops have used identical loops, merely with different expressions in the middle.
-Let's take a closed look at that expression: that with the closed form for the gradient we get this expression:
+Let's take a closer look at that expression: that with the closed form for the gradient we get this expression:

       x = x - ((x * x - value) / (2 * x));